This post may contain affiliate links. Please read my disclosure policy.

 Gluten free monster cookies on a piece of parchment paper surrounded by chopped leftover candy bars.

-If you’ve never had a monster cookie before, allow me to persuade you that you absolutely need to remedy that.
-Monster cookies are thick and chewy cookies made primarily from peanut butter and oats, often studded with milk chocolate candies (aka M&Ms) and chocolate chips.
-If you are wondering what makes them so special, then you were like me before I tried them.
+If you are wondering what makes them so special, you are like me before I tried them.
 But truly, monster cookies are much greater than the sum of their parts.
 They are a crazy delicious cookie that is decadent and addicting.
 And my version?
-Well, instead of using chocolate chips in the dough, I add chopped up leftover candy (from Halloween or any that you have hanging around the house) to turn them into Candy Bar Monster Cookies.
+Well, instead of using chocolate chips in the dough, I add chopped-up leftover candy (from Halloween or any that you have hanging around the house) to turn them into candy bar monster cookies!

 Chopped leftover chocolate for monster cookies.